OleksandrIvanovDev/Almirah.Doc/specifications/srs/srs.md

 >Example: "[ITM-001] This is a controlled item with the reference to the external controlled item >[EXT-004]"

 [SRS-003] The software shall indicate whether a Controlled Item is referenced in another specification via External Item Id >[ARCH-004]

+### Statistics

+[SRS-005] The softare shall provide the "Number of Controlled Items" for each specification

+[SRS-006] The softare shall provide the "Number of Items w/ Up-links" for each specification

+[SRS-007] The softare shall provide the "Number of Items w/ Down-links" for each specification

+[SRS-008] The software shall provide the "Number of Items w/ Test Coverage" for each specification

+[SRS-009] The software shall provide the "Duplicated Item Ids found" (just a number) for each specification

+[SRS-010] The software shall provide the "Last used Item Id" for each specification